nojusus/ctflearn/taking_ls.md

 Extracting the zip file "The Flag.zip", a folder "The Flag" appears.
-Inside the folder, another folder is found with the same name, which contains a pdf file "The Flag.pdf" that requires a password.
+Inside the folder, another folder can be found with the same name, which contains a pdf file "The Flag.pdf" that requires a password.
 Running the command
 ```bash
 ls -la
 ```